 Many students have a misconception that it takes longer to complete the courses in an international school.
 But it depends on how serious you are about the course and the destination you select.

 If you can earn the required credits to be a graduate within the course, then there will be no delay in graduation.
 The graduation rates are higher for the students who study abroad compared to them who don't.

 It partly depends on the destination as well.
 For example, in the UK, it takes three years to complete a business course, whereas, in the US, it may take four years.
 Does that imply that you will be graduating late?
 We recommend you not to overlook the benefits of one extended year that is offered by a US university.
 That extra year is for gaining the professional experience before facing the real world of professionalism.

 My International Degree doesn't Matter to the Employers!

 Of course, international records won't matter to the employer if the candidate fails to prove his worth at the time of hiring.
 That's partially true.
 However, it is also not deniable that a student's international degree helps to create a first impression on an employer's mind.
 They might not outrightly show their preference, but they may give you an edge over other candidates.

 Studying abroad isn't a distant dream anymore.
-Aussizz Group of Immigration and Education Consultants is guiding thousands of students to fulfil their dream of studying abroad with a team of excellent Registered Migration Officers.
+Aussizz Group of Best Overseas Education Consultants is guiding thousands of students to fulfil their dream of studying abroad with a team of excellent Registered Migration Officers.